Styloperlidae

 Styloperlidae is a family of stoneflies in the order Plecoptera.
 There are at least 2 genera and 9 described species in Styloperlidae.
-The species etymology is based on the type locality near Sapa.
+The species etymology is based on the type of locality near Sapa.

 History

 The Styloperlidae family was originally proposed as a subfamily of the Peltoperlidae (Illies 1966), but later given family status (Uchida & Isobe 1989).
-Several of the species have little information associated with them, and most descriptions are based on relatively few specimens.
+Several species have little information associated with them, and most descriptions are based on relatively few specimens.
 Several types of Chinese species have also been lost.

 Habitat

 There are three known Cerconychia species (Klapálek, 1913) and six Styloperla Wu species known from Taiwan, Hainan, and the mainland (Vietnam) (Uchida & Isobe 1989; Yang & Yang 1990, 1995).

 The Cerconychia brunnea (Klapálek) and C. livida (Klapálek) are known from Taiwan (Uchida & Isobe, 1989), the C. sinensis (Yang & Yang) are known from Hainan (Yang & Yang, 1995), and the C. sapa are known from the mainland in Vietnam.